learn-academy-2021-echo/week-6-assessment-SpiralCode28/interview-questions.md

 Your answer:

+- This problem is fixable.
+The foreign key can be included by running command $rails generate migration model_id.
+The "model" is the name of the model you are adding the column to and add the datatype, integer.
+The foreign key always goes on "belongs_to".

 Researched answer:

 - A developer can update a database to include a foreign key by first creating a migration.
 The migration should reference the change that is being made (editing a column, updating a column, etc), and then add the code required to perform the change in the migration file.
 After the migration file has been updating to include the correct code, the user inputs rails db:migrate into the console to update the schema.
 The foreign key would be named cohort_id.
 The foreign key would be located on the Student model as a student can have only one cohort, but the Cohort model will have many students.